Vkiselev1984/javaSimple/OOP/Courses/readme.md

-# Some standard Java interfaces and examples of their use
+# Some standard Java interfaces and examples of their use, generalizations

 ## Task 1 - Iterator
 - Create a Student Class